simonfkay/ComputerGraphics/Assignment0_CPlusPlus/README.md

 # Assignment 1 - Modern C++ PPM Library

-*TODO*: Please edit the following information in your assignment

-* Name and partners name (At most 1 partner for this assignment):
+* Name:
+  * Simon Kay
 * How many hours did it take you to complete this assignment?
+  * 6
 * Did you collaborate or share ideas with any other students/TAs/Professors?
+  * No
 * Did you use any external resources?
-  * (tbd if any)
-  * (tbd if any)
-  * (tbd if any)
-* (Optional) What was the most interesting part of the assignment?
-How would you improve this assignment?
+  * Various entries on cplusplus.com

 ## Description